-This month ACAS have published some new guidance on employment references.
+This month ACAS have published some new guidance on the obligations of employers when they provide a reference.
 Read my post below to see if this guidance will help you in your search for your perfect job…..

 Am I Entitled To A Reference?

 The starting point to bear in mind, and a fact that lots of people are unaware of, is that there is usually no legal obligation for an employer (or previous employer) to provide a reference.
 This is perhaps unhelpful for many job hunters because a good recommendation can often be the deciding factor in getting that perfect job.